tableau/embedding-playbook/pages/02_auth_and_sso.md

 ---
-title: Authentication and Single Sign-On
+title: Authentication and Single Sign-On (SSO)
 ---

-In most embedding scenarios, you will want to enable single sign-on so that the users that are signed in to your application do not have to also sign in to Tableau Server.
-There are a few ways to enable single sign-on to Tableau Server.
+In most embedding scenarios, you will want to enable single sign-on so that the users that are signed in to your application do not have to also sign into Tableau Server or Tableau Online.
+There are various options to enable single sign-on (SSO) to Tableau.

-**Note**: This page discusses users logging in to Tableau Server.
-Related, but separate, is the issue of [user management]({{ site.baseurl }}/pages/03_server_management_and_restapi) in which you ensure all relevant users are registered with Tableau Server.
+**Note:** This page discusses users logging into Tableau Server and  Tableau Online.
+Related, but separate, is the issue of [user management]({{ site.baseurl }}/pages/03_server_management_and_restapi) in which you ensure all relevant users are registered and provisioned with Tableau.

 The guidance for which single sign-on option to use is:

-* **Connected Apps and External Authorization Servers (EAS)**  This is the new and seamless way to deploy single sign-on for embedded views.
-Tableau connected apps and external authorization servers (EAS) provide a new set of capabilities that allow you to securely and easily authenticate users to embedded Tableau views.
-* **Trusted Authentication:** Trusted authentication was the preferred option, before the arrival of connected apps and EAS, unless you have already deployed one of the following solutions.
+* **Connected Apps:** Use Connected Apps if you want to facilitate an explicit trust relationship between Tableau Online or Tableau Server and external applications where Tableau content is embedded.
+The trust relationship is established and verified through an authentication token in the [JSON Web Token (JWT) standard](https://datatracker.ietf.org/doc/html/rfc7519).

+* **External Authorization Servers (EAS):** Use EAS if you prefer to establish a trust relationship between Tableau Server and an identity provider you've already configured for Tableau Server.
+A standard OAuth flow is used to provide your users a single sign-on experience to Tableau content embedded in your external applications.

+* **Trusted Authentication:** Use Trusted Authentication if you wish to establish trust between Tableau Server and one or more web servers using an IP allowlist.
+Until the release of Connected Apps and EAS, Trusted Authentication was the most commonly implemented single sign-on solution.
+If advanced JavaScript API v2 capabilities are required, Trusted Authentication will still be the best fit.

 * **Active Directory + Kerberos:** If all of your users are registered in your Active Directory instance and you already use Kerberos for authentication for other applications, use Active Directory + Kerberos.
 * **Active Directory + 'Enable automatic logon':** If all of your users are registered in your Active Directory instance, but you do not use Kerberos, use Active Directory with the 'Enable automatic logon' option (which uses Microsoft SSPI).
 * **SAML or OpenID:** If you have already use SAML or OpenID in your systems, configure Tableau Server to use your existing SAML or OpenID deployment.

 ## Connected Apps and External Authorization Servers (EAS)

-With connected apps and EAS, you can set up a direct trust relationship between Tableau and your application server.
-Connected apps and EAS employ an easy-to-use authentication framework and use JSON web tokens (JWT), so that users can securely access Tableau views without having to click through login screens.
-Connected apps and EAS provide better security and more control over data and domain access than the Trusted Authentication method.
-To use these methods, you must use Tableau 2021.4 (and later) and the Embedding API v3 to embed your views.
+With Connected Apps (CA) and External Authorization Server (EAS), you have two modern options to implement seamless SSO authentication for embedded Tableau views.
+You can either setup a trust relationship between Tableau Server, or Tableau Online, and your external application (CA) using an authentication token in the JWT standard.
+Or you can establish a trust relationship between Tableau Server and an identity provider (EAS) to implement a standard OAuth flow.
+Both options provide additional security and control scopes over Trusted Authentication.
+To leverage either of these methods, you must use Tableau 2021.4 (or later) and the Embedding API v3 to embed your views.

 ### Connected Apps